oezeakachi/cornerstone-collection/cornerstone/roles/aws/README.md

 # For Azure you cannot use the guest layout yet.
 The task will only create one instance at a time.

-# For aws please configure the aws cli with the access key and secret access key creds

 ## Libvrt vars file example